mzrabe/weatherStation_project/README.md

 The python script use the packeage appdirs.
 See [appdirs package][1].
 To define the location of the logfiles you have to create the following files.
-For linux the config file has to greate at this location ~/.config/weatherStation.
+For linux the config file has to create at this location ~/.config/weatherStation.

 1. website
 2. dht22